dotnet/training-tutorials/content/csharp/getting-started/lesson-14.md

 }
 ```

 Within a method, there can only be one object of any given name.
-We got away with that using the block level scoping of our loop control variables in an earlier example, however, an object of the same name outside of the block scope will show why that does not work.
+We got away with reusing the same variable names using the block level scoping of our loop control variables in an earlier example, however, an object of the same name outside of the block scope will show why that does not work.
 See this example showing this naming conflict:

 ```c#
 public void DoWork()